-- Do I need to take the Japanese Language Proficiency Test to apply to IGPLS?
+- Do I need to take the Japanese-Language Proficiency Test (JLPT) to apply to IGPLS?

 - How do I pay my application fee of 30,000 JPY?

-- If you live outside Japan, we have an online payment service.
-You can pay your fee with your credit card.
-Contact the Academic Affairs Office for procedures.
-If you live in Japan, you may visit our Academic Affairs Office to pay your fee by cash.
+If you live outside Japan, we have an online payment system through which you can pay your application fee by credit card.
+If you live in Japan, you can pay your application fee via ATM or online bank transfer.

-- Is there anything I need to do before sending you my application materials?
+- Is there anything I need to do before submitting my application?

-- If you meet the requirements for application given in our application brochure, you are eligible to apply to IGPLS.
-However, we strongly recommend prospective applicants to contact one (or more) of our faculty members in advance in order to confirm whether our program can accommodate your research interest or not.
-If you are not sure which faculty member to contact, send e-mail to the Academic Affairs Office, and we will forward it to the head of IGPLS, who will introduce you to a faculty member who may be interested in your research.
+If you meet the requirements for application given in our application brochure, you are eligible to apply to IGPLS.
+However, we strongly recommend prospective applicants to contact one (or more) of our faculty members in advance in order to confirm whether our program can accommodate your research interests or not.

-- How can I find information about faculty members and their research?
+- Where can I find information about faculty members and their research?

-- What is “a sample research paper written in English” mentioned in the application brochure?
+- What qualifies as “a sample research paper written in English” mentioned in the application brochure?

-- Sample research papers are papers written by you about the research you have been interested in.
+A sample research paper is a paper written by you about any research topic that you have been interested in.
 They include your BA (or MA) thesis, a term paper you wrote for a course/class you attended previously, a paper you published in an academic journal, and so on.
 They will help us examine your ability to conduct research in the field where you intend to work.
 Summaries or excerpts are not acceptable.

 - My native language is English.
-Do I need to submit TOEFL/TOEIC/IELTS scores?
+Do I need to submit a TOEFL/TOEIC/IELTS score?

-- If you submit an official document certifying that the medium of instruction at your higher education is English, you may not need to submit scores of the English tests.
-For example, if you have grown up in the United States of America and graduated from a college there, we will deem you to have sufficient ability in English by inspecting your graduation certificate and transcripts.
-In any case, it is advisable for you to contact us well before preparing your application materials to check whether you can be exempt from English scores.
+If you submit an official document certifying that the medium of instruction of your higher education was is English, you may not need to submit scores of the English tests.
+For example, if you have grown up in the United States of America and graduated from university there, we will deem you to have sufficient ability in English by inspecting your graduation certificate and transcripts.
+In any case, it is advisable for you to contact us well before preparing your application documents in order to check whether you can be exempt from the English score requirement.

 - What is the minimum English test score requirement?

-- Ideally, we would expect successful applicants to have around 100 in TOEFL-iBT or its equivalent in the other tests.
-Note, however, that we evaluate applicants on the basis of all the application materials.
-Even if an applicant’s score in TOEFL-iBT is lower than 100, we may admit him/her if we judge from his/her application materials that he/she has a sufficient ability to learn at our graduate school.
-Conversely, if an applicant has a score of 100 in TOEFL-iBT, we may not admit him/her if we judge him/her not to have an enough academic ability (for example, if his/her BA thesis is poor in quality).
+Ideally, we would expect successful applicants to have around 100 in TOEFL-iBT or its equivalent in the other tests.
+Note, however, that we evaluate applicants on the basis of all application documents.
+Even if an applicant’s score in TOEFL-iBT is lower than 100, we may admit them if we judge from their application materials that they have sufficient ability to study at our graduate school.
+Conversely, if an applicant has a score of 100 in TOEFL-iBT, we may not admit them if we judge them to have insufficient academic ability (for example, if their BA thesis is of poor quality).

 - What is “the Statement of Financial Basis”?

-- If I am admitted, what will I need to pay to graduate school?
+- If I am admitted, how much will I need to pay for admission fees and tuition?

-- You will need to pay your admission fee of JPY 282,000 at the time of your enrollment.
-Your tuition (JPY267,900 per semester) will be automatically withdrawn from your bank account in each semester.
+You will need to pay a one-time admission fee of JPY 282,000 at the time of your enrollment.
+Your tuition (JPY 267,900 per semester) will be automatically withdrawn from your bank account each semester.

-- Incoming students may apply for admission fee waiver/deferment at the time of enrollment.
-Tuition waiver is also available.
-Visit here for information.
+Incoming students may apply for an admission fee waiver or deferment through the Financial Support Office.
+Tuition waivers and deferments are also available to eligible students.
+Visit here for more information.

-- Visit here and find information about scholarships for international students.
-GSICS itself does not offer a scholarship.
-Some graduate students work as teaching assistants (TAs) or research assistants (RAs) for their supervisors, though their pay is not enough to cover their living expenses.
+There are various scholarships available from the university and public/private organizations.
+Visit here for information about scholarships for international students.
+Some graduate students may also be able find work within the university as teaching assistants (TAs) or research assistants (RAs), though the pay is not enough to cover living expenses.

-- What should I do to apply for a MEXT Scholarship?
+- How can I apply for a MEXT Scholarship?